Hornbill-Docs/style-guide/style-guide/capitalization.md

 Use sentence-style capitalization for these items:
 - Headings in books (except the book title)
-- Topic titles and headings in information centres
+- Topic titles and headings in information centers
 - Titles and headings in online information, such as tutorials, samples, technotes, and websites
 - Titles of white papers and marketing content

 Use headline-style capitalization for these items:
 - Titles of books
 - Titles of CDs
-- Titles of stand-alone information units, such as information centres, quick start guides, and courses
+- Titles of stand-alone information units, such as information centers, quick start guides, and courses

 If a headline-style title has a subtitle, apply these capitalization guidelines:
 - Use headline-style capitalization for a subtitle that is displayed on the same line as the title, is short, or is essential to the title.